cakephp/docs/en/development/configuration.rst

 Asset.timestamp
     Appends a timestamp which is last modified time of the particular file at the end of asset files URLs (CSS, JavaScript, Image) when using proper helpers.
 Valid values:

     - (bool) ``false`` - Doesn't do anything (default)
     - (bool) ``true`` - Appends the timestamp when debug is ``true``
     - (string) 'force' - Always appends the timestamp.

+    .. versionchanged:: 3.6.0
+        As of 3.6.0, you can override this global setting when linking assets using the ``timestamp`` option.

 Database Configuration
 ----------------------